Public spaces protection order (PSPOs)

 Signs have been placed in various areas throughout the Borough to notify members of the public that restrictions are in place.
 Individuals who break the prohibitions could receive a £100 penalty or may be liable for prosecution.

-The Order is available to download from the document section on this page.
+Copies of the Public Spaces Protection Orders are available to download from the document section of this page.